Blue Tees Series 3 Max Golf Rangefinder

 They’ve upped the performance, materials, and build quality – all while maintaining an impressively low price.

-If you’re in the market for a full-featured rangefinder in the $250 range, the Series 3 Max is an excellent choice.
+If you’re in the market for a full-featured rangefinder in the $200 range, the Series 3 Max should definitely be on your short list.

 Note: The team at Blue Tees was kind enough to hook up a special code for the Series 3 Max.
 You can get 10% off with the code “BREAKINGEIGHTYMAX!”.
 If you decide to go with a different product, then you can use the code “BreakingEighty15” for 15% off.
 That just doesn’t apply to the Max.